anabel-MG/Anabel-Moreno/README.md

 ![Screenshot 2025-05-08 190547](https://github.com/user-attachments/assets/7778cde1-c7af-4721-9fd6-fc70217ae185)

-(for wpf)This is accomplished in a wpf format
-(for weather app) This is accomplished with a weather api aquired from ____ .
-The goal of this app? is to show the weather that chicago is having.
+ This is accomplished with a weather api and is in a  WPF format.
+The goal of this app is to show the weather that Chicago is having.
+It will have a picture showing the expected weather aswell as an "update" button that will show any changes that have occurred,if no weather changes occur it remains the same.